-• A player registered with a Club and having played 1 or more games for that Club must not transfer to another Club in the same season without the Consent of the Executive Committee or Management Committee.
+- A player registered with a Club and having played 1 or more games for that Club must not transfer to another Club in the same season without the Consent of the Executive Committee or Management Committee.
 In determining such an application, the Committee is to receive clearance for the transfer from the original Club the player was registered.
-Note: Transfer of players with representative status and the like is to be avoided except in exceptional circumstances agreed to by the Executive Committee or Management Committee.
+Note: Transfer of players with representative status and the like is to be avoided except in exceptional circumstances agreed to by the Executive Committee or Management Committee. - Prior to MWJCA Representative Players changing Clubs approval must be sought from the MWJCA.
+The approval application must include details of which team the player is intending to be part of.